Guide

 Pack sizeFits in a small bag or stash beltRequires pump and larger bag

-Setup timeUnfold, attach to harness, flyInflate, check, launch
+Setup timeUnfold, connect lines, flyInflate, check, launch

 The board and foil can often be shared between the two sports.
 The wing and harness are the main equipment differences.